XZiar/RayRenderer/OpenGLUtil/README.md

 LRU cache has 3 bi-direction linkedlist, `unused`,`used`,`fixed`. `unused` means avaliable slots, `used` means binded slots, `unused` means pinned slots.

 When an oglProgram is binded to current context, it binds its global states and pins them.
 Further bindings during draw calls will only modify `unused` and `used` list, so that states can be easily recovered after a draw call.

+### Program State

+Drawcalls are expensive.
+After wrapping, it's more expensive since state needed to be rollbacked.

+In order to reduce binding state changing, LRU cache is used.
+But uniform values are not handled in that way.

+Eachtime you call oglProgram's `draw()`, an `ProgDraw` is created with current global state.
+ProgDraw will restore program state after it's deconstructed, so avoid creating too many `ProgDraw`.

+Setting value to uniform / binding ubo or tex resources in `ProgDraw` is temporal, but setting them in `ProgState` or `oglProgram` is global.

+`ProgDraw` will enforce current context to use corresponding glProgram, and assumes that state kept until it is destroyed.
+So avoid keeping more than one `ProgDraw` at the same time in a single thread.

 ### Multi-thread Worker